 How to bid for a business class upgrade (with Scandinavian Airlines)

-Below is a step-by-step process of how I bid for Business Class upgrades when flying with SAS.
-The photos (and video below) are from when I most recently put in a bid for an airline upgrade.
-Press play on the video to see an exact screen recording of me bidding for a Scandinavian airlines upgrade on a recent flight.
+Press play on the video to see an exact screen recording of me bidding for a Scandinavian airlines upgrade on a recent flight using points.

 #1 Buy your tickets as usual